grc-iit/symbios/README.md

 A C library for interacting with Redis.
 Redis-plus-plus depends on it.
 These instructions assume that you have set the environment variables listed at the beginning of this section.
+Note, this approach will ONLY work if you have your environment setup described as in the first section.
+You must have exactly one path in the INCLUDE_PATH environment variable.
+Read the next approach if you don't like it.

 ```bash
 wget https://github.com/redis/hiredis/archive/v1.0.0.tar.gz